 Wear comfortable walking shoes, because there will be a lot of uphill walking involved.
-I suggest avoiding sandals.
+I suggest avoiding high heels or sandals.
 Why?
 People above you can easily kick over a glass bottle, sending shards of glass around your feet (this happened to us last time!!)

 If you have any, bring some field glasses (binoculars) so you can take turns seeing the performers up close.

 Finally, don’t forget to bring your tickets!
-I suggest getting the Ticketmaster app on your phone as a backup to your printed tickets.
-One time I forgot my tickets and had to drive all the way home – it sucked!!
+I suggest getting the Ticketmaster app on your phone as a backup to your printed tickets or getting them emailed to you.
+One time I forgot my paper tickets with no backup and had to drive all the way home – it sucked!!

 What Not to Bring

 The Hollywood Bowl security will search your bags at the entrance.

 Last time I went, I had my DSLR camera with me, and they told me that no cameras with detachable lenses were allowed.
 Policies may differ depending on who is playing, but if you want to avoid the risk of having to walk back to your car (or worse, going home), don’t bring your big camera.